 Are beliefs and assertions about our own and other people’s beliefs and assertions and not directly (or even directly) about the world?
 These beliefs and assertions (or Quine’s ‘projections’)

 “could not be seen as a source of independent information about the world against which their own truth or the truth of the earlier beliefs could be checked”.

 This is as strong a statement of the possibility of scepticism in epistemology as you could hear from a sceptic himself.
-We can compare beliefs (or assertions, or projections, or stimulations) against beliefs; though we can't compare any of these with the world.
+We can compare beliefs (or assertions, projections, or stimulations) against beliefs; though we can't compare any of these with the world itself.
 Donald Davidson would even say that we can't compare beliefs, etc. with sensory stimulations because there are no belief-free sensory stimulations “which could count as evidence”.

-All this can be (partly) boiled down - or is analogous - to Berkeley's well-known statement that an ‘idea’ (or a representation or belief) can only be like another belief (or representation or belief) and not like what it's an idea of (or representation of, or belief about) in the world.
+All this can be (partly) boiled down - or is analogous - to Bishop Berkeley's well-known statement that an ‘idea’ (or a representation or belief) can only be like another belief (or representation or belief) and not like what it's an idea of (or representation of, or belief about) in the world.
 Stroud, then, is referring to the traditional epistemological problem of “bridging the gap between sense data and bodies” (Quine, quoted in Stroud).
 Whereas traditional epistemologists saw this as a problem, the logical positivists saw it is a “pseudo-problem”.
 Or, as Quine put it, this move between sense-data (or Quine’s “sensory stimulations”) and bodies is “real but wrongly viewed” (quoted in Stroud).